YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you feel unwell before surgery, tell the clinic.
 Mild arm soreness is usually not the same as fever, chills, chest symptoms, heavy cough, dizziness, vomiting, or feeling generally ill.
 The decision should be made before you travel or arrive at the clinic, not after you are already in the procedure room.

 A hair transplant is elective.
 If the body is clearly reacting, the temperature is high, or symptoms are not settling, postponing may be safer than forcing surgery onto the wrong day.
-Losing a convenient date is frustrating, but operating when the patient is medically unstable can create avoidable risk.
+Losing a convenient date is frustrating, but operating when the body is medically unstable can create avoidable risk.

 What if I need a travel vaccine before coming to Turkey?